bytebase/bytebase.com/content/docs/security/data-query.md

 ![sql-editor-request](/content/docs/security/data-query/sql-editor-request.webp)

 Choose the databases you want to request access for, then click **OK**.
-An issue will be created, just wait for it to be approved and you will be able to access those data.
+An issue will be created.
+You will be able to access those data after the issue rolls out.

 ![sql-editor-issue](/content/docs/security/data-query/sql-editor-issue.webp)